 The Public Housing Energy Savings Program provides standard and custom incentives for federally assisted low-income and public housing, residential and common areas.

 The purpose of this program is to work with 21 Illinois Public Housing Authorities (PHAs) and their portfolios of 51,693 housing units and other buildings to achieve energy savings.
-This market segment is considered hard-to-reach and is comprised of the extremely low to very low-income groups, including seniors, disabled, and households on federal assistance.
+This market segment is considered underserved and is comprised of the extremely low to very low-income groups, including seniors, disabled, and households on federal assistance.
 The residents are renters with incomes at or below 30% to 80% of the area median income poverty levels.
 The program provides outreach, education, and incentives to management of eligible buildings to upgrade old, inefficient energy equipment in residential units, common areas, maintenance and community buildings, and any other buildings they own and manage in ComEd’s territory.

 Elevate Energy is the program implementation contractor for this program.
 Prior to CY2018, the program was operated under the Illinois Department of Commerce and Economic Opportunity (DCEO).
 CY2020 will be an impact-focused year for the evaluation, with the primary objective of quantifying the gross savings impacts of the program.
 In CY2021, the evaluation will reach beyond impact tasks by conducting surveys with building residents (the beneficiaries of the energy efficiency (EE) upgrades) and interviews with the growing number of Energy Efficiency Service Providers (EESP) delivering the program.